nimiq/jungle-db/README.md

 That means that using certain types of indices might fail on Edge.
 If you observe a `DataError` in Edge while using JungleDB, it is most likely that you are using one of the features not supported by Edge.
+One of the unsupported features are binary keys.

 Then, create a `JungleDB` instance and potential object stores as follows:
 ```javascript